git-chglog/git-chglog/README.md

 > :memo: Even with styles that are not yet supported, it is possible to make ordinary CHANGELOG.

 ## FAQ

 <details>
   <summary>Why do not you output files by default?</summary>
-  This is not for the purpose of completely automating the generation of CHANGELOG, because it is only for the purpose of assisting generation.
+  This is not for the purpose of completely automating the generation of CHANGELOG files, it is only for assisting generation.

-  It is ideal to describe everything included in CHANGELOG in commit.
+  It is ideal to describe everything included in CHANGELOG in your commits.
 But actually it is very difficult to do it perfectly.

-  There are times when you need your hands to write a great CHANGELOG.
+  There are times when you need to edit the generated output to write a great CHANGELOG.

   By displaying it on the standard output, it makes it easy to change the contents.
 </details>